 I have never been a huge self-tanner.
 I find it messy, smelly, and I hate the fact it would stain my sheets.
 I was a special events tanner only until I tried this one.
 It is (drumroll)... clear!
 So no weird brown marks on pajamas and linen.
 It truly is one of the greatest beauty innovations I've seen this year.
 While it doesn't have a guide color, anyone who's familiar in the realm of self-tanning shouldn't have an issue with streaks.
 The color is deep and glowy, but still natural.
 There's definitely a tan-like scent, but it's super subtle.
 I apply before bed and rinse upon waking.
 I am a huge fan.

 Sitting at a desk all day basically means I have posture akin to that of the Hunchback of Notre Dame, and while yoga helps, sometimes I still crave a moment of relief come 3 p.m.
 This potent roller ball from Venustus is the real deal.
 I apply it to shoulders and my neck periodically throughought the day, and it provides instant relief thanks to a blend of peppermint, clove, and menthol.

 Another year, another pot of RMS Living Luminizer.
 If you only buy one highlighter in your lifetime, make it this cruelty-free one.

 This balm is the MVP in my beauty bag.
-It does everything: Soothes chapped lips, hydrates torn cuticles, pays your rent (I'm kidding, but it's seriously great).
-I have one in every bag, desk drawer, the middle console of my car.
-There is nowhere I will go without my lano.
+It does everything: soothes chapped lips, hydrates torn cuticles, pays your rent (I'm kidding, but it's seriously great).
+I have one in every bag, desk drawer, and the middle console of my car.
+There is nowhere I will go without my Lano.